Bay Area Family Photographer Blog

 Family

-San Mateo Family Photo Locations: Best Parks & Hidden Gems
+San Mateo Family Photo Locations: 4 Parks & Hidden Gems

 Families planning San Mateo family photos often love the variety of landscapes available within just a few miles.
 One park might feature eucalyptus groves and bay views, while another offers shaded oak trees, open grassy lawns, or colorful gardens.
 This range of scenery allows families to choose a setting that feels natural for their style while creating portraits that feel relaxed and timeless.